India central bank employees urge governor to protect autonomy

-MUMBAI The employee union of the Reserve Bank of India (RBI) has urged the bank's governor to protect central bank autonomy and not allow the federal government to interfere in processes following criticism over how it handled a ban on high-value currency.
+MUMBAI The employee union of the Reserve Bank of India (RBI) has urged the bank's governor to protect central bank autonomy and not allow the federal government to interfere in processes, after criticism over how it handled a ban on high-value currency.

-The bank and Prime Minister Narendra Modi have been criticized for the implementation of their November decision to abolish high-value bills that accounted for 86 percent of currency in circulation.
+The bank and Prime Minister Narendra Modi have been criticised for the implementation of their November decision to abolish high-value bills that accounted for 86 percent of currency in circulation.

 Economists said slow replacement of the bills undermined the RBI's reputation for competence, while some raised doubts about the bank's independence for agreeing to implementation with limited preparation.